borball/telco-hub-reference-implementation/README.md

 - **subscriptions.yaml** - PolicyGenerator for operator subscriptions
 - **configurations.yaml** - PolicyGenerator for operator configurations
 - **argocd.yaml** - PolicyGenerator for ArgoCD setup
+- **kafka.yaml** - PolicyGenerator for Kafka/AMQ Streams setup
 - **validator.yaml** - PolicyGenerator for validation policies
 - **operator-versions.yaml** - ConfigMap with specific operator versions
 - **source-crs/** - Directory containing source Custom Resources for each component

 ## Prerequisites

-Before using this repository, ensure you have:
+Before using this repository, ensure you have following setup on the management hub:

 1. **OpenShift Cluster** - A running OpenShift 4.18+ cluster
 2. **RHACM Hub** - Red Hat Advanced Cluster Management installed and configured